 Nineteenth and twentieth-century cultural, social and political issues are at the heart of my research.
 I have written on Ford’s treatment of railway pathologies, for example, and of sexuality, as well as on his representations of the experience of war.
-Follow this link for an extract from a book chapter on railway pathologies and how they figure in Ford and in the work of his contemporaries.

 I peer review for a number of journals and academic and trade publishers, and the AHRC's Peer Review College.

 I was interested in distance learning methodologies before joining the Open University, and in 2000 produced a CD-ROM on the poetry of Thomas Hardy – follow the link for a taster.
 This CD-ROM includes the Complete Poems and numerous audio and video extracts.